kyleerhabor/advance/README.md

 Sequential is not capable of some functionality at the moment.
 The eventual goal is to add support for them, but due to programming constraints, they're tricky to implement.

-Note that the details are technical.
+Note that the details get technical.

 <details>
   <summary>Zooming in/out</summary>